 Last week, I received the following email from a doctor:

-Okay, now if a personal injury lawyer asks a medical doctor who often sees the lawyer’s clients to go to this seminar, what would the doctor say?
-How exactly does the lawyer frame that question?
+Okay, now if a personal injury lawyer asks a medical doctor who often sees the lawyer’s clients go to this seminar, what would the doctor say?
+How does the lawyer frame that question?
 Gee, listen, can you take time away from caring for your patients to travel outside of Maryland with me to a seminar so you can best learn how to rig your medical records?

 There are a lot of medical doctors our personal injury lawyers know because the doctors regularly treat our lawyers’ clients.
 Frankly, if a client does not have a medical doctor and/or has health insurance issues, we will often refer them to doctors who will take their case and hold off pursuing payment until we resolve the case.
 But I do not know a single one of these doctors who would not feel insulted by an invitation to such a seminar.